CasoGiuseppe/Portos-components-library/README.md

 ## Import Components

-import { BaseTable } from 'vue-components-noatum';
+import { BaseCard, IconFeedbackInfo, BaseTable } from 'vue-components-noatum'

 ## Using Component